Learn why resistance exercises are one of the best ways to get fit and get results, fast!

 Swap hands, taking the resistance band in your left hand, change your legs so your right leg is bent.
 Now repeat the half-row movement, this time your left hand is pulling the band back towards the left side of your ribcage.

 - Band Shoulder Press (15 reps)

 Using a smaller resistance band loop pull the band to create tension.
 Maintain the tension as you press it above your head.
 Return the band to just in front of chest and repeat.

 Stand inside the band with both feet Hold the band at hip height and focus on your biceps, while you curl the band up with your thumbs facing the sky.
 Curl up until your fists finish near your face.

 Loop your resistance band under the couch or under a table.
 Hold the band with palms facing inwards in front of your thighs.
 Keeping your back straight, pull the band up towards your chin.
 Make sure to keep your elbows higher than your forearms as you pull upwards.
 Lower the band back to starting position.

 Repeat the entire workout sequence for another 3 rounds to get a great upper body resistance workout.

-Fill out your details and I’ll send you my fully illustrated guide to getting a great full-body workout at home… using nothing but a simple resistance band!
+Fill out your details and I’ll send you my fully illustrated guide to getting a great full-body workout at home… using nothing but a simple, elastic resistance band!